mebrooks/growmod/README.md

 ```
 devtools::install_github("mebrooks/growmod/growmod", build_vignettes = TRUE)
 ```
-(you may need to install the `devtools` package, compiler tools, and other dependencies first).
+You may need to install the `devtools` package, compiler tools, and other dependencies first.